Madeline Island: Ferry Rides, Fall Colors, and Big Bay State Park

 It has been a while since I last wrote and a lot has happened since my encounter with an outlaw on the St. Croix River last summer.
 Since then, my friends and I did our annual cabin trip to Wisconsin, my brother and I harvested morel mushrooms, my boyfriend and I went camping up on the North Shore, and many more fun things.
 Most importantly though, I completed my first and second semesters of graduate school, and am now working two jobs: (1) as a graduate research assistant for the Center for Urban and Regional Affairs (CURA) and (2) as an interpretive guide for The Bell Museum, the Natural History Museum of Minnesota.
 It has been quite the summer!

 Regarding my blog writing hiatus, it is a result of writing A LOT for graduate school.
-The first semester, I wrote a 60-page annotated bibliography—most of which was single-spaced—and in my second semester, I wrote a 50-page program evaluation report, a 30-page qualitative study report, and co-wrote a 120-page portfolio for a conflict management class.
+In my first semester, I wrote a 60-page annotated bibliography—most of which were single-spaced—and in my second semester, I wrote a 50-page program evaluation report, a 30-page qualitative study report, and co-wrote a 120-page portfolio for a conflict management class.
 This is why I have not written in my blog for a long while.
 Overall, the graduate student experience has been great—I even aced all my classes—though it has had its ups and downs.
 It is safe to say that graduate school is not for the faint of heart.
 Perhaps one of these days, I’ll write about my experiences in graduate school, but for now, let’s focus on a trip I did last Fall with two wonderful ladies.

 Madeline Island: Ferry Rides, Fall Colors, and Big Bay State Park